-How Do I Promote My Content?
+How Do I Promote My Website Content?

 Promoting your content is a comprehensive process that spans the multiple platforms where you hope to reach your target audience.
 The right distribution plan will increase exposure to your content, increasing traffic and audience engagement rates.
 This introduces more prospects into your sales funnel and potentially increases your customers.

 Selecting the best promotional platforms will depend on the types of content you are promoting and the audiences you are targeting.
 For example, if you are using social media to promote a piece to the younger millennial generation, then platforms such as Twitter will be more in line with this demographic.
 On the other hand, if you are trying to reach experienced professionals, you will bring in more interested readers through LinkedIn.

 How do I attract visitors to my website?

 To develop an effective content promotion plan, you must first identify your audience.
 You should know exactly who you are targeting and where they will be on their buyer's journey.
 This information should inform the content you produce as well as help you identify the best channels for your content distribution plan.